 Hey, y'all!
-I am 32 years old.
-I live and work in NYC.
+I am a 30-something living and working in NYC.
 I'm Catholic.
 I am interested in politics, history, wine, food, movies, music, and travel.
 I'm a former Army brat from Georgia, but grew up in Mililani, Hawai'i.
 I look forward to entertaining you all with my ramblings so feel free to leave a comment or request content!

 Today I had to go get a Covid test and I got to see another ritzy area of the city.